aerickt/lapwing-for-beginners/src/Chapter-03.md

 In the following example, the first two entries are briefs, while the last two are write-outs.
 You should be using one of these two.
 Defaulting to the longest outline available is very safe.

 ![](img/3-sufficient-lookup.png)

+That being said, if one of the shorter outlines makes sense to you, then by all means use it!

 #### Be careful of hidden affixes